-Click the System item in the left column to display the device status of your camera.
+Click the System item in the left column to display the device status of your camera (as shown above).

 Device Status: The information about the camera, including the Camera Name, Location, Model, Firmware Version, MAC Address and IP Address, can be found in this field.